bob-606/5.easa.fi/README.md

 ## 23. During cruise flight with constant power setting, an aircraft shows a permanent tendency to raise the nose.
 How can this tendency be eliminated?
-During cruise flight with constant power setting, an aircraft shows a permanent tendency to raise the nose.
-How can this tendency be eliminated?
 - ***By deflecting the elevator trim tab upwards***
 - By shifting the center of gravity backwards
 - By deflecting the elevator trim tab downwards